HelpSeeker/Restricted-WebM/README.md

 **How it works:**

-1. Calculates video bitrate based on the (trimmed) input video length and whether or not audio mode is active.
+1. Calculates video bitrate based on the file size limit, (trimmed) input video length and audio bitrate (also based on size limit/length).
 2. Downscales the video to ensure a minimum bits per pixel value (>= 0.04) is reached.
 Stops at 360p, even if bpp < 0.04.
 Automatic downscaling is disabled if the scale filter is used manually.
+3. Reduces the framerate if the bpp value is still below 0.04 at 360p.
+Only affects input files with a framerate above 24fps when automatic downscaling is active.
-3. Encodes a webm with variable bitrate mode and a minimum crf value.
+4. Encodes a webm with variable bitrate mode and a minimum crf value.
 Uses 2-pass encoding if bits per pixel value is high enough (>= 0.075).
-4. IF the file size of the new webm is larger than the specified limit, it tries again with different settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames).
+5. IF the file size of the new webm is larger than the specified limit, it tries again with different settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames).
-5. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings
+6. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings

 ```
 Usage: convert.sh [-h] [-t] [-a] [-n] [-s file_size_limit]
 	-h: Show help
 	-t: Enable trim mode.
 Lets you specify which part of the input video(s) to encode
-	-a: Enables audio encoding
+	-a: Enables audio encoding.
+Bitrate gets chosen automatically.
 	-n: Use the newer codecs VP9/Opus instead of VP8/Vorbis.
 Will lead to even longer encoding times, but offers a better quality (especially at low bitrates).
 Also note that 4chan doesn't support VP9/Opus webms.
 	-s file_size_limit: Specifies the file size limit in MB.
 Default value is 3.
 		4chan limits: